SevenRooms raises $50M to double down on reservations, ordering and other tools for hospitality businesses – TechCrunch

 It’s a big area, though, and now that so much activity has been cut off for so many of us, we’re only now starting to realise how critical it can be, one reason why investors were interested.

-“SevenRooms is a category-defining company that provides a vital solution to hospitality operators worldwide,” said Adam Marcus, Managing Director at PSG.
-“Joel and the talented SevenRooms management team have built the only vertically-integrated solution in the hospitality industry, which has enabled them to scale into a global powerhouse.
+“SevenRooms is a category-defining company that provides a vital solution to hospitality operators worldwide,” said Adam Marcus, managing director at PSG.
+“Joel and the talented SevenRooms management team have built the only vertically integrated solution in the hospitality industry, which has enabled them to scale into a global powerhouse.
 SevenRooms is uniquely positioned, and we are excited to partner with the team to support their next phase of growth.”